 Strawberry scones are a special baked treat, perfect with a cup of tea or coffee.
 Making them is not hard but there are a few tips and tricks that can make a big difference in the texture.

-The best homemade scones are light, crumbly and not too dry.
-So, if you want to give strawberry scones a try you need to try my recipe.
+The best homemade scones are light, crumbly and not too dry, just like these Classic Scones.
+So, if you want to give strawberry scones a go, you need to try this recipe!

-Homemade scones are something that some of my friends and family find intimidating to make.
-When I make these strawberry scones I am always asked what the secret is in making them so delicious and tender and, of course, I'm always happy to share.
+Homemade scones and biscuits, like these Classic tea Biscuits, are something that some of my friends and family find intimidating to make.
+When I make these strawberry scones I am always asked what the secret is in making them so delicious and tender and, of course, I’m always happy to share.

 The two main things to remember when you make cream scones is to always use cold butter and not overwork the dough.
 If you overwork the dough they will be tough and dense.

 I’ve made this scone recipe so many times I can almost do it with my eyes shut and the method I use always makes the most delicious scones.